roguewatt/via-framework/README.md

 A VRI-compliant system should be able to reconstruct, for each logical inference:

-- Reference Time
+- Sample Reference Time
-- Valid Time
+- Output Valid Times
-- Forecast horizon
+- Forecast horizons
 - Applicable Forecast Period Mapping
 - Input record identifiers with their Valid Times and Issue Times
 - Selected record versions and the deterministic rule used to select them
+- Output record identifiers with their Valid Times and Issue Times
 - Model version
 - Model-training run identifier
-- Training-data cutoff
+- Model-training Cutoff
 - Training-window boundaries
 - Feature-definition version
 - Hyperparameter or configuration version
 - Model-selection or promotion rule
 - Source-data version
 - Code or artifact version
-- Output record identifiers with their Valid Times and Issue Times
-- Run Cutoff
+- Inference-run Cutoff

 For training datasets, the system should additionally record:

 - Sample Reference Times
-- Target labels with their Valid Times and Issue Times
+- Labels with their Valid Times and Issue Times
 - Dataset Cutoff
 - Training, validation, and test periods
 - Target-buffer or label-completeness rule